Review: Air Canada Business Class CRJ-9: Ottawa – Halifax

 9:30 AM – 12:00 PM (scheduled)

-At around T-45, I headed down to Gate 25.
+At around T-45, after spending some time in the Air Canada Maple Leaf Lounge – Ottawa Domestic, I headed down to Gate 25.
 Gate 25 was the among the furthest most gates away from the main access points.

 On my way down, I happened to see one of the Canada North B737’s parked off the terminal.
 They fly several times a week from Ottawa to Iqaluit after Air Canada exited the Nunavut Territory market several years ago.